graphieros/ez-tip/README.md

 - **Easy to integrate:** Just import the JS and call `render()`
 - **CSS variables for styling:** Customize colors, padding, radii, and offsets without touching the JS
 - **Configurable delay:** Set a show delay per-instance or globally
+- **Hover lock mode:** Can be configured to keep the tooltip open when it is hovered
 - **Smart positioning:** Automatically chooses the best placement (`top`, `bottom`, `left`, `right`) or honors your preference
 - **Auto-update:** Repositions on scroll/resize/element resize
 - **Auto-cleanup:** Removes tooltips when their target elements are removed from the DOM